-Set out below is the impact of COVID-19 on the Group's financial performance reflected in this set of financial statements for the financial year ended 31 March 2021: (cont'd)

-iv.
-The Group has considered the market conditions (including the impact of COVID-19) as at the balance sheet date, in making estimates and judgements on the recoverability of assets, net realisable value of inventories and provisions for onerous contracts as at 31 March 2021.
-The significant estimates and judgements applied on ECL of trade receivables and written off of inventories are disclosed in Notes 3.1(a) and (b) respectively.
+- (i) The Group has assessed that the going concern basis of preparation for this set of financial statements remains appropriate. - (ii) During the financial year ended 31 March 2022, several movement control orders implemented by the Government throughout the financial year which has caused the border closures, limited business activities and operations are allowed.
+These have resulted in disruptions to the Group's operations during the financial year ended 31 March 2022. - (iii) During the financial year ended 31 March 2022, the Group has received temporary rent reductions from landlords for its leased factory and office premises and wages subsidy from the Government under Short Term Economic Recovery Plan ("PENJANA") scheme. - (iv) The Group has considered the market conditions (including the impact of COVID-19) as at the balance sheet date, in making estimates and judgements on the recoverability of assets, net realisable value of inventories and provisions for onerous contracts as at 31 March 2022.
+The significant estimates and judgements applied on expected credit loss of trade and other receivables and valuation of inventories are disclosed in Notes 3.1(a) and (b) respectively.

-As the global COVID-19 situation remains very fluid as at the date these financial statements were authorised for issuance, the Group cannot reasonably ascertain the full extent of the probable impact of the COVID-19 disruptions on its operating and financial performance for the financial year ending 31 March 2022.
+As the situation of COVID-19 evolves, many countries are gradually easing the COVID-19 measures implemented previously.
+However, there remains a level of uncertainty which may result in financial reporting implications for the Group.
 If the situation persists beyond management's current expectations, the Group's assets may be subject to further write downs in the subsequent financial periods.